TENNLab-UTK/framework-open/markdown/bars_stripes.md

 There is a shell script, `scripts/bars_stripes.sh`, that creates a RISP network for the bars and stripes problem.
-You give it the number of rows and columns as command line arguments, and it outputs the RISP network (which is a RISP-1+ network) that solves the problem.
+You give it the number of rows and columns as command line arguments, and it outputs the RISP network (which is a RISP-1+ network modified so that thresholds are higher, and leak is on) that solves the problem.

 Here's an example of creating a 2x3 network: